-The British Columbia MEND ML/ARD Workshop was created to address the limited long-term operating experience for most ML/ARD prediction and mitigation measures and the need for a cost-effective technical forum where operational challenges and field-scale results can be presented and discussed.
-Each year the workshop invites leading practitioners and researchers from BC, Canada and abroad, to share their results and knowledge and provide fresh insight into how the tool box of technologies and practices to address ML/ARD issues can be improved and expanded upon.
-Strengths of the workshop include constructive dialogue between people from differing communities of interest and the open sharing of information.
+The British Columbia MEND ML/ARD Workshop was created to address the limited long-term operating experience for most ML/ARD prediction and mitigation measures and the need for a cost-effective technical forum where challenges and field-scale results can be presented and discussed.
+Each year the workshop invites leading practitioners and researchers from BC, Canada and abroad to share their knowledge and provide fresh insight into how the tool box of technologies and practices to address ML/ARD issues can be improved.
+The workshop also endeavours to enable the sharing or experiences and productive dialogue between people from similar and differing communities of interest.

-Comments and suggestions regarding interesting case studies, research and field data for future workshops are always welcome!
+Comments and suggestions regarding case studies, research and field data for presentations at future workshops are always welcome!